Author's Update: June 2017

-First off, Louder Than Words is pretty much a full-fledged novel as far as length and also how it's written.
+First off, Louder Than Words is pretty much a full-fledged novel as far as length and structure.
 It begins several weeks after "Flight," the season eight finale of the show.
 Like many, I was pretty upset that Lexie died and so this story was born.
 No, sadly, this is not one of those stories where Lexie miraculously lives (though I'm sure I'd enjoy those too!).
 The plane crash does happen here.
 But since the book was actually started on the heels of season eight, everything leading up to the crash pretty much follows the Grey's canon and everything after diverges from there.
 Post "Flight", differences are to be expected and any similarities are unintentional.
-Basically, this is the story of how Meredith copes with her sister's death while also remembering her life.
+Basically, this is the story of how Meredith copes with her sister's death while also remembering her life (and their rollercoaster relationship).
 While much of the action takes place in the present, there will be frequent (and sometimes lengthy!) flashbacks to the previous five years, so you'll see a lot of different characters who have popped in and out of the hospital.
 George, Izzie, Alex, Christina, Derek, Mark, Avery, April, they're all in here!
 And yes, you'll see plenty of Lexie as well.
-Even though this story begins after her death, she actually pops up quite often! :)
+Even though this story begins after her death, she actually pops up on a fairly regular basis.

 Some parts may seem a little confusing at first, but trust me, the picture gets clearer as you keep reading.
 There will be sad parts, but sweet parts as well, so if it feels a bit depressing at first, just know that the mood tends to shift as the story goes forward.
 There are crazy conversations and plenty of adventures to be had here.
 And like the show itself, I tried to include a healthy dose of humor in all of this drama.
 (Quick note: I'm not any kind of doctor, so I apologize in advance for any medical inaccuracies.)